nanxiaobei/hugo-paper/README.md

 ## Pitiless Ads

-If you use WeChat, please try "FUTAKE".
+If you use WeChat, please try "**FUTAKE**".
 It's a WeChat mini app for your inspiration moments. 🌈

 ![FUTAKE](https://s3.jpg.cm/2021/04/19/TWOp8.jpg)